sinduap/website-project/README.md

-# website-project
+# Website - Capstone Project

-This is a website project for App Academy
+This is a Website for App Academy Capstone Project